 For instance, a blue lotus flower symbolizes a spirit’s victory over knowledge and wisdom.

-White lotuses signify peace and purity, while red lotuses, much like other red flowers, mean love and compassion.
+White lotuses signify peace and purity, while red lotuses, much like other types of red flowers, mean love and compassion.

 Purple lotus flowers have deeper symbolic meanings as their petals represent important teaching of Buddha called the Noble Eightfold Path.